 (PS-3082) Float Consumption and Resiliency Theory Put into Practice

-The 2018 Technical Paper PS-2871: A Realistic Look at Float Consumption explored several metrics for identifying Resiliency, a measure of how readily a Critical Path Method schedule could be adjusted to accommodate delay.
+The 2018 Technical Paper PS-2871: A Realistic Look at Float Consumption, introduced and explored several metrics for identifying Schedule Resiliency, a measure of how readily a Critical Path Method (CPM) schedule can be adjusted to accommodate delay.
 PS-2871 explored the theory using one example project.

-This paper will further explore the concepts of Average Relationship Free Float on RDL, Activity Free Float Density Factor, and Schedule Performance Index correlation using a number of projects in various markets.
-The goal of this research is to reduce time impact disputes using Resiliency metrics to identify when “free” mitigation is no longer feasible.
+This paper will further explore the concepts of average Relationship Free Float (RFF) on RDL, activity free float density factor, and Schedule Performance Index (SPI) correlation.
+The goal of this research is to reduce time impact disputes using resiliency metrics to identify that point in a project when “free” mitigation through adjustments to RDL is no longer feasible.

-CPM scheduling has become a standard requirement in construction contracts between Owners and Contractors.
+CPM scheduling has become a standard requirement in construction contracts between owners and contractors.
 These parties are all too frequently at odds during the effort to prepare a single schedule that meets both their needs.
-Sometimes the ‘rules’ (in the form of contract specifications and recommended practices) can obscure rather than enlighten this process.
-One of the greatest causes of contention and misunderstanding is disagreement on what is required to finish a project, and what the word “done” really means.
-This session will pick up where The Great Debate - The Contract Schedule – Owners vs. Contractors left off with a panel of Owner representatives and Contractor scheduling managers, discussing, and comparing their interests, goals, actions, and scheduling options during project closeout.
-Our debate will include such topics as substantial & final completion, partial or beneficial occupancy, a Contractor’s right to finish early, commissioning & closeout, change management, the punch list, and liquidated damages.
-Although presented in the format of a debate, the goal of this session is not to determine a winner, but to reach agreement on shared goals and viable solutions that benefit both parties.
-A properly utilized CPM schedule is a tool, not a contest, that should serve the interests of both Owner and Contractor.
+Sometimes the rules (in the form of contract specifications and recommended practices) can obscure rather than enlighten this process.
+One of the greatest causes of contention and misunderstanding is disagreement on what is required to finish a project, and what the word done really means.
+This session will pick up where the AACE 2017 Great Debate: The Contract Schedule – Owners vs. Contractors left off: with a contractor scheduling manager and an owner representative discussing and comparing their interests, goals, actions, and scheduling options during project closeout.
+This debate will include such topics as substantial & final completion, partial or beneficial occupancy, a contractor’s right to finish early, commissioning & closeout, change management, the punchlist, and liquidated damages.
+Although presented in the format of a debate, the goal of this session is not to determine a winner, but to observe differences and reach agreement (or at least an understanding) surrounding shared goals and viable solutions that benefit both parties.
+A properly utilized CPM schedule is a tool – not a contest – that should serve the interests of both owner and contractor.

 (PS-3087) Examining Schedule Performance in Phase Transitions on Vertical Construction Projects

 On many vertical building construction projects, poor schedule performance trends often coincide with periods of phase transition.
-For example, schedule execution commonly suffers as projects transition from the structural phase of construction to building enclosure and interior build-out.
-Utilizing multiple recently constructed vertical construction projects as case studies, this paper will analyze historical schedule data using probabilistic methodologies such as Monte Carlo simulation to identify schedule performance and execution trends.
-Using these case study models, the authors will examine possible root causes for schedule performance declines in phase transition including institutional tunnel vision, scheduled project geographies, project management staff scoping responsibilities, and phase pre-planning.
+For example, schedule execution commonly suffers as projects transition from the structural phase of construction to building enclosure and interior buildout.
+Utilizing eleven recently constructed vertical building projects as case studies, this paper will analyze historical schedule data using both deterministic and probabilistic methodologies to identify schedule performance and execution trends.
+Using these case study models, the authors will examine possible root causes for schedule performance declines in phase transition including institutional tunnel vision, schedule development, project management staff scoping responsibilities, phase pre-planning, and subcontractor coordination.
 Finally, this paper will offer strategies and potential solutions to combat negative schedule performance trends in periods of phase transition for future vertical building construction projects.

 The critical path method is usually used to analyze the installation duration for engineering projects.
 However, for some industries without clear critical path, there is no mature method to analyze and determine the installation duration when the installation engineering quantity is known.
 Based on the construction data of previous projects, this paper analyzes and verifies the distribution characteristics by time of installation engineering quantity by using theory and curve fitting method, and develops a set of analysis method for installation duration of engineering projects based on Gauss distribution curve fitting, and verifies validity of the method by an application case in nuclear engineering project.
 This method can be used to evaluate the installation duration when the installation engineering quantity and building area of the evaluated project are known.
 This method is a new method for evaluating the installation duration of engineering projects besides the critical path method.
 It is suitable for all kinds of industrial projects, especially for projects with new technology or lack of reference.